Bizcuit/rtdg_visualizer/README.md

     - Test the functionality by interacting with the data graph visualization.

 For more information, refer to the [Salesforce DX Developer Guide](https://developer.salesforce.com/docs/atlas.en-us.sfdx_dev.meta/sfdx_dev).

+## Configuration Builder Tool

+### What is the Config Builder?

+The Config Builder is a visual web-based tool (`index.html`) that helps you create the JSON configuration required by the rtdgVisualizer component.
+Instead of manually writing JSON, you can use this tool to visually build your configuration with an intuitive drag-and-drop interface.

+**Access the tool**: Open `index.html` in your browser, or use the hosted version at [https://bizcuit.github.io/rtdg_visualizer/](https://bizcuit.github.io/rtdg_visualizer/)

+### How to Use the Config Builder

+#### Step 1: Load Your Data Graph Schema

+1. **Get the Data Graph Preview**:
+   - In Salesforce, go to **Data Cloud → Data Graphs**
+   - Select your Data Graph and click **Preview**
+   - Execute a preview query with a known Individual ID
+   - Copy the entire JSON-like output from the preview results

+2. **Paste the Schema**:
+   - In the Config Builder, paste the JSON into the "Input Schema: Data Graph Preview" textarea
+   - Click **Load Schema**
+   - The schema panel will collapse, confirming the schema was loaded successfully

+#### Step 2: Build Your Configuration

+Add configuration items using the buttons provided.
+Each item type serves a different purpose:

+**Available Configuration Types**:

+- **Attribute**: Display a single field from your Data Graph
+  - **Label**: The display name for this attribute
+  - **Path**: The field path in the Data Graph (use Browse to select)
+  - *Example*: Display a person's name or email address

+- **Affinity**: Visualize Calculated Insights as affinity scores by dimension
+  - **Section Label**: Title for this section
+  - **Path**: Path to the Calculated Insight representing affinity data
+  - **Dimension Field**: Field containing the dimension name (e.g., "Category__c")
+  - **Affinity Field**: Field containing the metric value / affinity (e.g., "Affinity__c")
+  - **Max Rows**: Maximum number of dimensions to display
+  - *Example*: Show top 10 product categories by affinity score

+- **Segments**: Display Data Cloud segments that the individual belongs to
+  - **Section Label**: Title for this section
+  - **Path**: Path to the segments array
+  - *Example*: Show which audience segments the person is in

+- **Table**: Display tabular data from arrays in your Data Graph
+  - **Section Label**: Title for this section
+  - **Path**: Path to the array of data
+  - **Columns**: Define each column with a label and property name
+  - *Example*: Display a list of orders with date, amount, and status

+- **Engagement**: Visualize engagement Data Model Objects (DMOs) as a timeline
+  - **Max Rows**: Maximum number of engagement records to display
+  - **Items**: Add multiple engagement types (e.g., Email Opens, Page Views, Product Views)
+    - **Label**: Display name for this engagement type
+    - **Color**: Visual color for this engagement type (choose from palette)
+    - **Path**: Path to the engagement DMO array (e.g., Product Browse Engagement)
+    - **Fields**: Map the timestamp, title, and detail fields
+  - *Example*: Show email opens, clicks, and website visits on a timeline

+- **Separator**: Add a visual divider between sections

+#### Step 3: Configure Each Item

+1. **Use the Browse Button**: Click "Browse" next to any path field to open an interactive tree view of your Data Graph schema
+   - Search for fields using the search box
+   - Click to expand/collapse nodes
+   - Select a path and click "Select"

+2. **Fill in Field Details**: For items like Affinity, Table, and Engagement, you'll need to specify which fields to display
+   - The tool automatically detects available fields based on the path you selected
+   - Use dropdowns to select fields when available

+3. **Reorder Items**: Use the up/down arrows or drag-and-drop to reorder your configuration items

+#### Step 4: Export Configuration

+1. **Review Output**: The "Output JSON" panel shows your configuration in real-time
+2. **Copy to Clipboard**: Click "Copy to Clipboard" to get minified JSON ready for Salesforce
+3. **Download JSON**: Click "Download JSON" to save the configuration file
+4. **Paste into Component**: Use the copied JSON as the value for the "Component Config" parameter in your rtdgVisualizer component

+### Tips for Using the Config Builder

+- **Start with the schema**: Always load your Data Graph schema first before adding configuration items
+- **Use Browse for accuracy**: The Browse button helps you avoid typos in field paths
+- **Test incrementally**: Build and test your configuration with one or two items first, then add more
+- **Save your work**: Download your JSON configuration so you can import it later if needed
+- **Reuse configurations**: Import previously saved configurations using the "Import JSON" button

 ## Usage Instructions